 Setting goals and objectives is a crucial step.
 But it is equally critical to track and monitor your progress towards successfully achieving those goals.
 While consumers enjoy features like Social TV, businesses use other features.
 Social media analytics offer the data you need to measure your progress and are by far the most used feature by brands on social platforms.
 Here are just a few metrics that you commonly see on social media analytics:

 - Engagement rates

 Analytics are not just limited to social media.
 Every platform that allows brands to advertise their products will offer some form of measurement to the advertiser.
 That’s why you see ads on the free version of YouTube.
-On the other hand, no ads is a popular Netflix fact, since there are no advertisers on the platform as yet.
+On the other hand, no ads are a popular Netflix fact for, since there are no advertisers on the platform as yet.
 Ergo, no analytics.

 Advertisement by Visioneclick.com

 You now understand the value that social media can offer to your small business.
 You also have a better idea of why it is critical to set goals and measure performance.
 Now it is time for some actionable tips that you can apply to your own small business and its social media strategy:

 - Identify your audience.

 - Use engagement to build relationships with members of your audience.

 - Constantly search social media for new opportunities and markets.

 - Put together a social media calendar for at least 3 weeks.